 Costs: Varies depending on the platform.
 Managed WordPress hosting starts at $29 per month

 As the name says, Reseller hosting is one of the types of web hosting where you can sell the hosting to your customers.

 You can add the profit and sell it directly to your customer.
-However, the web hosting provides the payment gateway.
+However, web hosting provides a payment gateway.

 Costs: Varies as per plans

-Best suitable for: Hosting Business
+Best suitable for Hosting Business

-Tip: It is not as easy as it looks, there are various factors you need to take care of such as support, help center, security, etc. If you have a customer base, you can try affiliate marketing.
+Tip: It is not as easy as it looks; there are various factors you need to take care of, such as support, help center, security, etc. If you have a customer base, you can try affiliate marketing.

 Colocation hosting is where you buy the server, rent the space to keep the server, and pay for the bandwidth.

 Costs: Varies depending on location

 Best suitable for: Established grown businesses who want to own the hardware as well.